2019–20 SMU Mustangs men's basketball team

 The 2019–20 SMU Mustangs men's basketball team represented Southern Methodist University during the 2019–20 NCAA Division I men's basketball season.
 The Mustangs were led by fourth-year head coach Tim Jankovich and played their home games at Moody Coliseum on their campus in University Park, Texas as members of the American Athletic Conference.

 Previous season

-The Mustangs finished the 2018–19 season 15–17, 6–12 in AAC play to finish in a tie for ninth place.
-In the AAC tournament, they defeated Tulsa before losing to Cincinnati in the quarterfinals.
+The Mustangs finished the 2018–19 season 15–17, 6–12 in AAC play and tied for the ninth place.
+In the AAC tournament, the team defeated Tulsa before losing to Cincinnati in the quarterfinals.